alvalle09/SpaceXAPIDemo/README.md

 # SpaceXAPIDemo
-App using graphql, axios, react to query spacex api.
+App using graphql, apollo, react to query spacex api.

+## Step 1.
+Create apollo server, use graphql to query.